Skip to main content

 FontAwesome icons#

 FontAwesome is a collection of icons that are commonly used in websites.
-They include both generic shape icons (e.g., “arrow-down”), as well as brand-specific icons (e.g. “github”).
+They include both generic shape icons (e.g., “arrow-down”), and brand-specific icons (e.g. “GitHub”).

 Here are several examples: